acsone/acsoo/README.md

 Criteria for tools to be included here:

+* being small wrappers around standard commands (`git`, `pip`, etc)
-* being sufficiently non-trivial to be error-prone or time consuming when done manually
+* yet being sufficiently non-trivial to be error-prone or time consuming when done manually
 * being used across several Acsone Odoo projects

 ## What we have here